 RELIG 402 Historical and Textual Studies in the Old Testament/ Hebrew Bible ★3 (fi 6) (either term, 3-0-0).
 Detailed studies of the individual books of the Old Testament/Hebrew Bible and related themes.
-Prerequisite: One course in the Old Testament/Hebrew Bible or consent of Department. ○ RELIG 404 Literary Studies in Old Testament/Hebrew Bible ★3 (fi 6) (either term, 3-0-0).
-Prerequisite: One course in Old Testament/Hebrew Bible or consent of Department.
+Prerequisite: One course in the Old Testament/Hebrew Bible or consent of Program Coordinator.
+O RELIG 404 Literary Studies in Old Testament/Hebrew Bible ★3 (fi 6) (either term, 3-0-0).
+Prerequisite: One course in Old Testament/Hebrew Bible or consent of Program Coordinator.
 O RELIG 409 Midrash and Literature ★3 (fi 6) (either term, 3-0-0).
 Rabbinic Midrash (exposition of Scripture) in relation to contemporary literary theory and the construction of religious community, with textual examples.
-Prerequisite: one course in Judaism, Hebrew Bible, or consent of Department.
+Prerequisite: one course in Judaism, Hebrew Bible, or consent of Program Coordinator.
 O RELIG 415 Advanced Studies in Christianity ★3 (fi 6) (either term, 3-0-0).
-Prerequisite: one course in Christianity or consent of Department.
-O RELIG 422 Advanced Studies in Islam $\bigstar$ 3 (fi 6) (either term, 3-0-0).
-Prerequisite: one course in Islam or consent of Department.
+Prerequisite: one course in Christianity or consent of Program Coordinator.
+O RELIG 422 Advanced Studies in Islam $\bigstar3$ (fi 6) (either term, 3-0-0).
+Prerequisite: one course in Islam or consent of Program Coordinator.
 O RELIG 442 Advanced Studies in Buddhism $\bigstar3$ (fi 6) (either term, 3-0-0).
-Prerequisite: one course in Buddhism or consent of Department.
-O RELIG 445 Hermeneutics ★3 (fi 6) (either term, 3-0-0).
+Prerequisite: one course in Buddhism or consent of Program Coordinator.
+O RELIG 445 Hermeneutics \star 3 (fi 6) (either term, 3-0-0).
 History and development of hermeneutics with emphasis on its relevance to the study of literary and religious texts.
-Note: Equivalent to C LIT 445.
-Prerequisite: one course in RELIG or consent of Department.
-O RELIG 475 Methodology in Religious Studies ★3 (fi 6) (either term, 3-0-0).
-Theories and methods in the study of religion, religions, and religious practices.
-Required for Honors students.
-Prerequisite: at least one senior-level course in RELIG, or consent of Department.
+Prerequisite: consent of Program Coordinator.
+O RELIG 475 Theories and Methods in Religious Studies ★3 (fi 6) (either term, 3-0-0).
+Theories and disciplinary approaches in the study of religion, religions, and religious practices.
+Required for Honors and Majors.
+Prerequisite: consent of Program Coordinator.
 RELIG 480 Directed Reading in Religious Studies ★3-6 (variable) (variable, 3-0-0).
-Prerequisite: consent of Department.
+Prerequisite: consent of Program Coordinator.
 O RELIG 497 Special Topics in Religious Studies ★3 (fi 6) (either term, 0-3s-0).

 RELIG 499 Honors Essay in Religious Studies

 ★6 (fi 12) (two term, 0-3s-0).
 Preparation of the Honors essay.
 Formerly RELIG 501.

 Graduate Courses

-RELIG 500 Seminar on World Religions

-★6 (fi 12) (two term, 0-3s-0).
-Advanced seminar on world religions that includes the study of the teaching of world religions at the undergraduate level.

 RELIG 502 Historical and Textual Studies in the Old Testament/ Hebrew Bible

 ★3 (fi 6) (either term, 3-0-0).

-RELIG 504 Literary Studies in the Old Testament/Hebrew Bible ★3 (fi 6) (either term, 3-0-0).
+RELIG 504 Literary Studies in the Old Testament/Hebrew Bible ★3 (fi 6) (either term.
+3-0-0).

 RELIG 509 Advanced Studies in Midrash and Literature ★3 (fi 6) (either term, 3-0-0).